eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the RuntimeManager receives a `WorkloadOperation` to create a workload, and the workload state of a dependency of the workload is not fulfilling the configured `AddCondition`, then the WorkloadScheduler shall enqueue the `WorkloadOperation`.
+When the RuntimeManager receives a `WorkloadOperation` to create a workload and the workload has at least one inter-workload dependency and the workload has at least one unfulfilled `AddCondition` from one of its inter-workload dependencies, then the WorkloadScheduler shall put the `WorkloadOperation` into a waiting queue.

 Rationale: A workload having inter-workload dependencies shall only be created when its configured dependencies have the expected workload states specified in the `AddCondition`.